-Can Man Dan is a community initiative/fundraising group started by Dan Johnstone in June 2011 with the intent of alleviating poverty, hunger and homelessness in Alberta, Canada.
-Johnstone’s initiative started on small scale in 2011 when he would collect non-perishable food donations around his neighborhood and donate them to the Edmonton Food Bank or a local soup kitchen.
-Johnstone’s efforts were quickly recognized and applauded by many outlets of the community and he was soon joined by his fellow neighbors, complete strangers and various businesses (both locally owned & corporate franchises) who would help him raise food/money/resources for different charities of his choice.
-Johnstone’s efforts have been praised by several charities around Alberta, the community, various community leaders, politicians and local celebrities.
-Johnstone’s efforts and events have also been heavily featured on various media outlets throughout the years, both locally and nationally.
-As of January 2016, Dan has raised an estimated 250 000 pounds of food and over $150 000 for people in need, along with many other countless resources.
-Dan makes “zero financial gain” from his work as he believes helping people and promoting a positive message around his community is more important than making a “quick buck”.
+Can Man Dan is the nickname of Dan Johnstone and also the name of his initiative that was created in June 2011 with the intent of alleviating poverty, hunger and homelessness in Alberta, Canada.
+Dan’s initiative started on a small scale in 2011 when he would collect non-perishable food donations around his neighbourhood and donate them to Edmonton’s Food Bank or a local soup kitchen.
+His efforts were quickly recognized and applauded by many, and he was soon joined by his fellow neighbours, complete strangers, and various businesses (locally-owned as well as corporate franchises) who helped him raise food/money/resources for different charities of his choice.
+Johnstone’s efforts have been praised by the community, various community leaders, politicians, and local celebrities.
+Dan’s efforts and events have also been heavily featured on several media outlets throughout the years, both locally and nationally.
+As of January 2020, Dan has raised millions in resources for people in need while bringing awareness to today’s most relevant issues.

 Can Man Dan was created to support the same services that helped Dan and his family when he was growing up.
-Dan, along with his brother, grew up in Edmonton, in a single mother, low-income household and for years they struggled to make “ends meet” financially.
-Dan and his family relied heavily on many social programs and charities like the Edmonton Food Bank, just to “get by”.
-After Dan graduated High School in 2006 and secured a good paying full time job, he vowed to support and help those same services that his family had once used.
-Dan has publicly stated that he makes “zero financial gain” off the Can Man Dan initiative and just hopes that a few people will follow in his footsteps and start their own community initiative with the intent of making the world a better place.
-Johnstone’s ultimate goal is to continue to spread a positive message about helping people in need, raise awareness for different charities in need, and ultimately assist in the ending of hunger, poverty, and homelessness in Alberta by forming a united community.
+Dan, along with his brother, grew up in Edmonton with a single mother, in a low-income household, and for years they struggled to make ends meet.
+Dan and his family relied heavily on many social programs and charities like Edmonton’s Food Bank, just to get by.
+After Dan graduated high school in 2006 and secured a well-paying full-time job, he vowed to support and help those same services that his family had once used.
+Dan has publicly stated that he makes zero financial gain off the Can Man Dan initiative and just hopes that a few people will follow in his footsteps and start their own projects with the intent of making the world a better place.
+Johnstone’s ultimate goal is to continue to spread a positive message about helping people in need, raise awareness for different charities, and ultimately assist in ending hunger, poverty, and homelessness in Alberta by forming a united community.

 Can Man Dan has had the pleasure of working with/supporting several different charities and non-profit groups around Alberta.
-Since 2011, Can Man Dan has worked with Edmonton’s Food Bank, Calgary’s Food Bank, Operation Friendship Seniors Society, The Bissell Centre, YESS, The Hope Mission, The Mustard Seed, The House Of Refuge, The Lethbridge Interfaith Food Bank, The Wood Buffalo Food Bank, WIN House, SAFEQEY, Adopt-A-Teen, and many more!
+Since 2011, Can Man Dan has worked with Edmonton’s Food Bank, Calgary’s Food Bank, Operation Friendship Seniors Society, The Bissell Centre, YESS, The Hope Mission, The Mustard Seed, The Lethbridge Interfaith Food Bank, The Wood Buffalo Food Bank, WIN House, Santa’s Anonymous, Adopt-A-Teen, and many more!

-Every December (since 2011), Dan camps out 2-4 times (For 3-5 days at a time) in the blistering winter cold trying to raise as much food, money and awareness as he can for various Food Banks around Alberta.
-In 2015, Dan made national news when he took his signature campout “on the road” and toured Alberta raising funds, food and awareness for various Food Banks around Alberta who were affected by the economic downturn.
-This is perhaps Can Man Dan’s most well known event and it has become a staple event for the Edmonton Food Bank as it helps raise several thousand pounds of food and thousands of dollars for people in need.
+Every December (since 2011), Can Man Dan camps out 3-5 times (for 4-7 days at a time) in the blistering winter cold to raise as much food, money and awareness as he can for various food banks and Christmas themed charities around Alberta.
+In 2015, Dan made national news when he took his signature campout on the road and toured Alberta raising funds, food and awareness for various food banks around Alberta who were affected by the economic downturn.
+This is perhaps Can Man Dan’s most well-known event, and it has become a staple for food banks and charities across the province.

-Every September (since 2013) on the last weekend before (public) school starts, Dan teams with a local hair salon to give away free haircuts, free hair products, a free BBQ lunch, and free mini food bags to people in need.
-This event has also become a staple event in Edmonton as hundreds of low-income families and people “down on their luck” pack the salon every year to receive some extra assistance before the school year starts.
-This event also acts as a fundraiser for Edmonton’s Food Bank as they see an big user increase around that time of the year.
+Every September (since 2013) on the last weekend before the public school year begins, Dan teams with a local hair salon to give away free haircuts, hair products, a BBQ lunch/dinner, and food hampers to thousands of men, women, and children in need.
+This event has become Alberta’s single biggest back-to-school event as thousands of low-income families pack the salon every year to receive some extra assistance before the school starts.

-In July 2015, Northlands announced that Dan would be named an “honorary parade marshal” for their annual K-Day’s festival for all of his contributions to the City of Edmonton and in appreciation of his public service work.
+In July 2015, Northlands announced that Dan would be named an “honorary parade marshal” for their annual K-Days festival for all his contributions to the City of Edmonton and in appreciation of his public service work.
 He was also declared a “Local Hero” by the Northlands group and Edmonton Mayor, Don Iveson.
-On December 3rd 2015, Edmonton’s Highlevel bridge was lit up in Dan’s honour as a way to thank him for his many contributions to the city and its people.
+On December 3rd, 2015, Edmonton’s High Level Bridge was lit up in Dan’s honour as a way to thank him for his many contributions to the city and its people.